Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Prompts

 \section{Prompts}

-This section presents the three scenarios used to develop evaluation criteria in both the Nutrition and Dietetics domain as well as the Education and Tutoring domain.
-The same prompts were provided to the Domain Expert, LLM, and User, ensuring consistency in developing criteria across different perspectives.
+This section presents the three scenarios used to develop evaluation criteria in both the nutrition domain as well as the math pedagogy domain.
+The same prompts were provided to the domain expert, LLM, and lay user, ensuring consistency in developing criteria across different perspectives.